 Normally, most credit cards charge fairly high interest rates (12, 15, even 20 percent).
 If you carry a $5,000 balance on a card with a 20 percent interest rate, you could be paying up to $83 a month just towards interest!
-So if you pay $200 a month towards that debt, only $117 actually goes to pay down the principal…the rest goes to the bank.
+So if you pay $100 a month towards that debt, only $17 actually goes to pay down the principal…the rest goes to the bank.

 But banks compete with one another.
-So if you’re paying Acme Bank $83 a month in interest, Best Bank thinks “I’d like to get that revenue some day.”
+So if you’re paying Acme Bank $83 a month in interest, Bob’s Bank thinks “I’d like to get that revenue some day.”